 Like many rural and peripheral locations, coastal areas struggle to attract young people who wish to remain, work and live in the area.
 Partly this is due to a lack of employment opportunities with many leaving for education and not returning, however many young people are not aware of the opportunities within local coastal areas that may be an attraction and encouragement for them to return.
-Some of the needs identified
+Some of the needs identified included:

-- Introducing young people to the marine environment early - Need to support the development of educational resources to enable children and young people to explore and learn about the marine environment; - Need to support the development of information on the career opportunities related to the marine sector (e.g. fishing, aquaculture, tourism, scientific roles i.e. marine biologist etc.) - Need to support existing infrastructure which invites and encourages young people to interact and learn about the marine sector; and - Need to improve the image of fishing within coastal communities as a career - Supporting young people training in marine sectors - Need to support young people through grants for taking courses in marine sector skills; - Need to support young people through grants for marine based activities e.g. sailing, kayaking and - Working with existing organisations e.g. schools, Marine Institute, Institutes of Technology; - Need to encourage the development of apprenticeships for young people seeking to gain employment in the fisheries and aquaculture sectors; and - Need to support young entrepreneurs who have business ideas for coastal areas
+- Introducing young people to the marine environment early - Need to support the development of educational resources to enable children and young people to explore and learn about the marine environment; - Need to support the development of information on the career opportunities related to the marine sector (e.g. fishing, aquaculture, tourism, scientific roles i.e. marine biologist etc.) - Need to support existing infrastructure which invites and encourages young people to interact and learn about the marine sector. - Supporting young people training in marine sectors - Need to support young people through grants for taking courses in marine sector skills; - Need to support young people through grants for marine based activities e.g. sailing, kayaking and rowing: - Working with existing organisations e.g. schools, Marine Institute, Institutes of Technology; - Need to encourage the development of apprenticeships for young people seeking to gain employment in the fisheries and aquaculture sectors; and - Need to support young entrepreneurs who have business ideas for coastal areas.

-Theme 3: Promoting Social Well-Being and Cultural Heritage in Coastal Areas
+Table 2.7: Promoting Social Well-Being and Cultural Heritage in Coastal Areas